jeanffc/maas-memes-service/Q&A.md

 Meanwhile, I'd keep a close eye on replication lag and network latency.
 If one region runs hot or experiences issues, the load balancer can fail over or route some traffic to a fallback region.
 Throw in rate limiting and connection pooling to ensure no single node gets hammered.

----

-## **Premium Feature: Memes AI**

-**Question**
-_How would you modify the service to track whether a client is authorized for AI-generated memes?
-Clients with a separate subscription should get AI memes, while non-subscribers get normal memes.
-How do you scale this without slowing down the system?_
+## **4. Describe how you would modify the service to now keep track of whether a client is authorized to get AI-generated memes.
+If a client has this subscription, then they should get AI-memes, and they should get normal memes otherwise.
+How do you keep track of authorization of a client as we cale the system without slowing down performance?**

 **Answer:**
 To handle **Memes AI**, I'd store a simple boolean (`is_premium`) or subscription tier in our `token_balances` table (or a new `subscriptions` table, depending on design).
 Whenever a user upgrades, we flip `is_premium` to `true`.